Scott Murphy For Congress 2010

 Relevant: Having grown up in Saratoga, I watched this race with interest from my new home in Maryland as I was in the midst of planning another move.
 I was doing research chores for the search engine optimization rainmakers at TNG/Earthling NYC.
 One of things I love about this job is that the head guru Bob Sakayama encourages us to volunteer to work for causes we believe in, and we can work from anywhere.
 So working a set number of hours on the campaign was no problem, even if I was on the road.
 Scott is really the best candidate and we just need more folks to see why.
 The team really tried our best to spread the word and generate buzz.
 Boy was I disappointed when he lost to Republican, Chris Murphy.
 And although I was disappointed in the outcome of the election, I was definitely not disappointed with my move which went a whole lot smoother than I could have imagined.
 I have just been relocated to Chicago!
 I was glad to see the district has returned to a Democrat with the election of Paul Tonko.

-Endorsement: Murphy is the right man for 20th Congressional District
+Endorsement: Murphy is the right man for the 20th Congressional District

 Glens Falls Post-Star